doktordirk/aurelia-authentication-loopback-sample/README.md

 This is a skeleton for an [Aurelia](http://aurelia.io/) client using [aurelia-authentication](https://github.com/SpoonX/aurelia-authentication) for authorized access to a [Strongloop](http://loopback.io/) loopback api server.

-[loopback-component-satellizer](https://www.npmjs.com/package/loopback-component-satellizer) is used to handle third-party authentication on the server side.
+[Loopback-component-satellizer](https://www.npmjs.com/package/loopback-component-satellizer) is used to handle third-party authentication on the server side.

+The aurelia-authentication documentantion you'll find at [aurelia-authentication.spoonx.org](http://aurelia-authentication.spoonx.org/).

 ## Installation instructions

-### For ES6-SystemJs:
+### For ES6-SystemJs

 ```sh
 git clone https://github.com/dirkeisinger/aurelia-authentication-loopback-sample